Wiros9/book/docs/dev/disable.rst

           return df

-You may also disable *actions* simply by adding their name to the set of disabled fields.
-(The method name :meth:`disabled_fields` is actually misleading, one day we might rename it to :meth:`disabled_elements`).

 You may want to override this method on the actor instead of per model.
 In that case it must be a `classmethod` with two arguments `obj` and `ar`::